Fiber-optic cable: Fiber material

+Hollow-core fiber

+In hollow-core optical fibers, light travels through air rather than solid glass.
+In 2025, a double-nested antiresonant nodeless fiber (DNANF) achieved a record transmission loss of 0.091 dB/km at 1,550 nm, lower than the best solid-core silica fibers (≈0.14 dB/km).
+Field trials in China demonstrated an 800 Gbit/s hollow-core link over 20 km with fusion losses as low as 0.05 dB and average cable loss of 0.6 dB/km.
+Hollow-core fibers reduce latency because light propagates faster in air than in glass, and they also suppress nonlinear effects and dispersion.

+Performance

-Capacity and market
+Capacity

 In September 2012, NTT Japan demonstrated a single fiber cable that was able to transfer 1 petabit per second (10^{15} bits/s) over a distance of 50 kilometers.

-Modern fiber cables can contain up to a thousand fiber strands in a single cable although the highest strand-count single-mode fiber cable commonly manufactured is the 864-count, consisting of 36 ribbons each containing 24 strands of fiber.
+Although larger cables are available, the highest strand-count single-mode fiber cable commonly manufactured is the 864-count, consisting of 36 ribbons each containing 24 strands of fiber.
+These high fiber count cables are used in data centers, and as distribution cables in HFC and PON networks.

 In some cases, only a small fraction of the fibers in a cable may actually be in use.
 Companies can lease or sell the unused fiber to other providers who are looking for service in or through an area.
 Depending on specific local regulations, companies may overbuild their networks for the specific purpose of having a large network of dark fiber for sale, reducing the overall need for trenching and municipal permitting.
 Alternatively, they may deliberately under-invest to prevent their rivals from profiting from their investment.

 Reliability and quality

 Optical fibers are very strong, but the strength is drastically reduced by unavoidable microscopic surface flaws inherent in the manufacturing process.
 The initial fiber strength, as well as its change with time, must be considered relative to the stress imposed on the fiber during handling, cabling, and installation for a given set of environmental conditions.
-There are three basic scenarios that can lead to strength degradation and failure by inducing flaw growth: dynamic fatigue, static fatigues, and zero-stress aging.
+There are three basic scenarios that can lead to strength degradation and failure by inducing flaw growth: dynamic fatigue, static fatigue, and zero-stress aging.

 Telcordia GR-20, Generic Requirements for Optical Fiber and Optical Fiber Cable, contains reliability and quality criteria to protect optical fiber in all operating conditions.
 The criteria concentrate on conditions in an outside plant (OSP) environment.
 For the indoor plant, similar criteria are in Telcordia GR-409, Generic Requirements for Indoor Fiber Optic Cable.